Aleksandr Mikhaylovich Korotkov: World War II

 In July 1940, on the initiative of intelligence chief Pavel Fitin, Korotkov was sent for a month to Germany under the guise of a stand-in for Soviet exhibitions in Königsberg and Leipzig to re-establish communication with especially valuable sources whose operation had been discontinued in 1936–1938.
 At the end of August 1940, he returned to Berlin as deputy chief of staff under the cover of 3rd secretary of the Soviet embassy in Germany.
-There he intensified his re-established connections, in particular with Willy Lehmann ("Breitenbach"), and established personal contacts with the leaders of the anti-fascist underground, Arvid Harnack ("Corsican") and Harro Schulze-Boysen ("Starshina") where he was known as Alexander Erdberg.
+There he intensified his re-established connections, in particular with Willi Lehmann ("Breitenbach"), and established personal contacts with the leaders of the anti-fascist underground, Arvid Harnack ("Corsican") and Harro Schulze-Boysen ("Starshina") where he was known as Alexander Erdberg.
 From these anti-fascists, the Residency received the most valuable information on the preparation of Germany for an attack on the Soviet Union.
 During a year of work, Korotkov managed to increase the residence in Germany from one employee to 13 people.
 For his work he earned the nickname "King of the Illegals".

 During the first days of Great Patriotic War in June 1941, the Soviet embassy building in Berlin was blockaded by the Gestapo.
 Risking his life, Korotkov managed to travel into the city several times to hold meetings with agents, to conduct operations and deliver a radio along with a large sum of money to Harnack and Schulze-Boysen, to enable them to continue espionage operations.
 Korotkov was eventually interned as a staff member of the Soviet Union's diplomatic mission in Germany.
 He eventually returned to Moscow via Turkey as part of the Soviet–German exchange of diplomats.
 From August 1941 onwards, he was deputy chief and from October 1941 – head of the 1st department (intelligence in Germany and the occupied territories), of the NKVD of the USSR.
 He coordinated operations on organisation of communication with agents, directed the preparation of agents-illegals and their withdrawal to the territory of the enemy.

 In 1943–1944, he left for Tehran and twice for Afghanistan for performance of special tasks on execution of German agents in these countries, acting under the name of colonel Mikhaylov.
-From 20 October 1945 to 19 January 1946, he was located in Berlin as Chief of Soviet foreign reconnaissance in the Soviet occupation zone of Germany in Germany and acted as the deputy political adviser to Soviet Military Administration in Germany.
+From 20 October 1945 to 19 January 1946, he was located in Berlin as Chief of Soviet foreign reconnaissance in the Soviet occupation zone in Germany in Germany and acted as the deputy political adviser to Soviet Military Administration in Germany.